 Want to help support development?

-Lithium is made possible thanks to the awesome supporters on my Patreon.
-Each pledge allows me to spend more time working on mods like these while helping to cover a few expenses.
-You'll also gain some special perks on the official Discord server and access to prioritized support.
+Lithium is made possible thanks to the awesome supporters.
+Each pledge allows us to spend more time working on mods like these while helping to cover a few expenses.

 Server tick time (mspt) graph before and after installing Lithium.
 Measurements made in an existing world at a render distance of 18.